peter-evans/kdef/docs/docs/configuration.md

 ### Config file

-kdef will attempt to source configuration from a file named `config.yml` in the current working directory.
+kdef attempts to source configuration from a file named `config.yml` in the current working directory.
-This default behaviour can be overridden by specifying the path to a file with the `--config-path` global option.
+Override this default behaviour by specifying the path to a file with the `--config-path` global option.

 The easiest way to create a configuration file for your cluster is to run through the short interactive prompt.